kensonman/nginx-php7fpm/README.md

 Build Arguments
 ----
-* UID: The daemon execution user id; default is 1000
+* UID: The daemon execution user id; default is 1000;
-* GID: The daemon execution user's group id; default is 1000
+* GID: The daemon execution user's group id; default is 1000;
-* USERNAME: The daemon execution user name; default is thisuser
+* USERNAME: The daemon execution user name; default is thisuser;
+* PASSWD: The FTP password of the daemon execution user;